natemc/qicq/README.md

 cout << (t(min,max)/at/left/right/=v(3,3)/take/=til/9) << '\n'; // (0 2) (3 5) (6 8)
 ```

 The plan for extended overloads is to name them differently.
-So far, qicq only supports converge:
+So far, qicq only supports (a limited form of) converge:

 ```
 cout << all/conv/(til(3)/L2(x*y)/left/til(3) << '\n'; // 0